Schiff Hardin’s summer program has two primary goals.

 Develop Through Training

 Litigation Training: Summer associates learn from top trial lawyers about how to argue a motion and then argue themselves and receive feedback from firm attorneys.
-Even law students who don’t think they are interested in litigation enjoy these trainings.
+Even law students who don’t think they are interested in litigation enjoy litigation training.

 Corporate Training: Summer associates learn from leading corporate attorneys about their practices, including topics like the steps in a corporate transaction, securities issues in corporate practice, and the key elements of a purchase agreement.
 They observe a negotiation of terms of a mock purchase agreement and negotiate other terms themselves.